rrusk/DancePracticeMusicPlayer/README.md

 - **Configurable Settings:** Adjust volume, set music directory, and define a default maximum song playtime via an in-app settings panel
 - **Custom Practice Types:** Easily define new practice routines, dance sequences, and song selection rules using `custom_practice_types.json`, including options for play_all_songs, randomize_playlist, adjust_song_counts, and specific dance_adjustments.
 - **Platform Compatibility:** Designed to run on Linux, macOS, and Windows.

 ---

+## Using the Player

+The player is normally configured before it reaches the venue.
+The person running music at a practice only needs to select the prepared practice type and control playback.

+### Playback Controls

+- Use **Play/Pause**, **Stop**, and **Replay** to control the current song.
+- Click any song in the clickable, scrollable playlist to play it directly.
+- Drag the progress bar to seek within the current song.
+- Adjust the volume slider to control playback volume.

+### Changing the Practice Type

+Open **Music Settings** and select the required **Practice Type**.
+This changes the sequence and number of songs played to the prepared definition for that practice.

+---